petterik/cmpr/README.md

 3. `export EDITOR=emacs` or whatever editor you use, or vi will be run by default.
 4. Run `cmpr` in this directory, and it will ask you some configuration questions.
    If you want to change the answers later, you can edit the .cmpr/conf file.
+5. Stop by discord and ask if you hit any roadblocks!

 ### Bonus: cmpr in cmpr